steelpuxnastik/PDAFT-controller-with-button-partition-lights/README.md

 ## About button connection

 By default assumed that you will connect active optical switches ([SHINSANWASWITCH](https://github.com/steelpuxnastik/SHINSANWASWITCH) or OBSA-LHSXF-LN or other) as Triangle, Square, Cross, Circle buttons.
-If you want to connect passive buttons - use connection only to 1 pin (`OUT`) and 3 pin (`-`) and connect nothing to 2 pin (`+`).
+If you want to connect passive switches - use connection only to 1 pin (`OUT`) and 3 pin (`-`) and connect nothing to 2 pin (`+`).

 ## Work in progress